sandialabs/canary/docs/source/introduction/resource.rst

 Machine resources
 =================

 ``nvtest`` uses the `ProcessPoolExecutor <https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor>`_ to execute tests asynchronously using :ref:`N <workers>` workers.
-Tests requiring ``np`` processors and ``nd`` gpus are submitted to the executor such that the total number of resources used remains less than or equal to the number of available resources.
+Tests requiring ``np`` processors and ``ngpu`` gpus are submitted to the executor such that the total number of resources used remains less than or equal to the number of available resources.

 .. _workers: